 Our Towson, MD Fraudulent Home Inspection Attorneys Can Help You File Your Claim

 If you or a family member purchased a home infested with termites due to a misrepresentation by the seller, you should contact an experienced Towson termite inspection attorney today.
 The diligent attorneys at Whitney, LLP are dedicated to providing you with the legal representation that you deserve.
 You should not bear the expense of repairing a property with termites because a seller concealed the truth.
-To schedule a free legal consultation regarding your claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation regarding your claim, call Whitney, LLP at (410) 583-8000, or contact us online.